skysqlinc/skysql-docs/docs/Connecting to Sky DBs/Connect using ODBC.md

 The failover feature requires using MariaDB Connector/ODBC 3.1.16 or greater with MariaDB Connector/C 3.3 or greater.

-MariaDB Connector/ODBC 3.1.16 and greater is statically linked for Windows and macOS with MariaDB Connector/C 3.3.1.
-MariaDB Connector/ODBC 3.1.16 and greater is dynamically linked for Linux with MariaDB Connector/C.
+`MariaDB Connector/ODBC 3.1.16` and greater is statically linked for Windows and macOS with `MariaDB Connector/C 3.3.1`.
+`MariaDB Connector/ODBC 3.1.16` and greater is dynamically linked for Linux with MariaDB Connector/C.

 The failover feature is enabled by providing a comma separated list of hosts as a server name.